chohongm/TaxiAllocatorApp/README.md

   - The location should be less than equal to 100 letters in length.
 (O)
 - Driver accepting:
   - A driver can accept a pending request.
 (O)
   - Driver can accept only one request at the same time.
-(O & X; There is a minor bug needs to be fixed.)
+(O & X; There is a minor bug that needs to be fixed.)

 POINTS OF IMPROVEMENT